 Rome's Borghese Chapel: Salus Populi Romani Icon

-One of the most hallowed sites in Rome through the centuries is the Patriarchal Basilica of St. Mary Major, also known as the Liberian Basilica.
+One of the most cherished sites in Rome through the centuries is the Patriarchal Basilica of St. Mary Major, also known as the Liberian Basilica.
 Here art and faith find a perfect union.
 This historic church is built atop Rome's highest hill, the Esquiline.
-A distinguished part of the basilica includes the illustrious Borghese Chapel, also known as the Paolina Chapel, with one of the most hallowed icons in the Christian West, the glorious 'Salus Populi Romani.'
+A distinguished part of the basilica includes the illustrious Borghese Chapel, also known as the Paolina Chapel, with one of the most well-known icons in the Alma Citta', the glorious 'Salus Populi Romani.'

-This name, in Latin, translated into the "Protectress of the Roman People" or "Health of the Roman People." has received these titles by the local populace through saving the city in the past during times of crisis, of plague and other difficulties.
-Many popes have praised this icon and it is a key symbol of Mary in the Eternal City.
+This name of course is in Latin.
+In English it is called the "Protectress of the Roman People" or "Health of the Roman People."
+It has received these titles by the acclaim of local populace, the result of saving the city during times of crisis, plague and other dangers.
+Many popes have praised the image and it is a key Marian shrine in the Eternal City.

-The icon is at least a thousand years old and has historically been attributed to St. Luke who was a first century artist, physician, and writer of both the Gospel of Luke and the Acts of the Apostles.
-There is a corresponding legend that the icon was painted atop a table taken from the home of the Holy Family in Nazareth.
+The icon is at least a thousand years old.
+Historically, it has been attributed to St. Luke who was a first century artist, physician, and writer of both the Gospel of Luke and the Acts of the Apostles.
+There is a corresponding legend the icon was painted atop a table taken from the home of the Holy Family in Nazareth.

-This icon is dear to the hearts of Romans and also for many pilgrims who visit.
-Sometimes newly ordained priests can be seen celebrating their first Solemn Mass here after ordination.
+Sometimes newly ordained priests choose to celebrate their first Solemn Mass here after their priestly ordinations.
 In fact, the young Fr.
 Eugenio Pacelli, future Ven.
-Pius XII, did this on Easter Sunday, April 2, 1899 when he celebrated his first Mass atop this same altar the day after his priestly ordination at the main altar.
+Pius XII, did exactly that on Easter Sunday, April 2, 1899.
+On that day he celebrated his first Mass atop the altar under the icon on the day after his priestly ordination.

-Indeed, many of us have countless fond memories of visiting here for special Masses and moments of quiet prayer and reflection.
-For many years my confessor has been here, a saintly Dominican priest from the Netherlands.
-The ministry of Confession is a big apostolate at St. Mary Major, under the care of the Dominican friars who live across the street in the rose-colored palazzo.
+Indeed, many of the world's Catholics have countless fond memories of visiting here for special Masses and moments of quiet prayer and reflection.
+St. Mary Major is also a place where many choose to go to Confession.
+The ministry of Confession is a big apostolate at St. Mary Major, under the care of the Dominican friars who staff the confessional boxes and live across the street in the rose-colored palazzo.

-The chapel was commissioned by Pope Paul V (Camillo Borghese) and captures perfectly the Baroque spirit.
-It is typically symmetrical in design, shaped like a Greek cross, articulated with Corinthian orders.
+The chapel of the icon was commissioned by Pope Paul V (Camillo Borghese) and captures perfectly the Baroque spirit.
+Not surprisingly, it is symmetrical in design, shaped like a Greek cross, articulated with Corinthian orders.
 Massive pilasters support four large arches, with a frescoed dome resting atop.
-The fresco depicts the Assumption of Our Lady, a dogma that Pius XII declared on November 1, 1950.
+The well-known fresco depicts the Assumption of Our Lady, a dogma that proclaimed by Pius XII on November 1, 1950.

 The backdrop is a majestic setting of colored marbles and resplendent gilt metals, cornices in gold, an exquisite harmony with an abundance of lapis lazuli - or blue marble - sourced in Persia, modern day Iran.
 The icon is the focal point, enshrined above the main altar with golden angels in the style of Bernini, with a Holy Ghost dove reigning down in the center.

-Other great artists also contributed, including Guido Reni and Giuseppe Cesari, aka the Cavalieri d'Arpino.
+Other great artists also contributed to the decoration of the chapel, including Guido Reni and Giuseppe Cesari (aka the Cavalieri d'Arpino).

-The Christian faithful have seen her prefigured in the Old Testament.
-In the history of Christianity, poetry rings with her praises.
-And with Dante, Christendom has deplored its infufficiency to express her wondrous perfections: "
+The Christian faithful have seen the Blessed Mother prefigured in the Old Testament.
+In the history of Christianity, the art and poetry of the Church rings with her praises.
+And with Dante, Christendom has deplored its insufficiency to express her wondrous perfections:

 "I saw the Virgin smile, whose rapture shot